HardHatRacoons/documentation/docs/capstone_report/README.md

 Below is an image of our current AWS Cost Breakdown
 ![AWS Cost Breakdown](images/AWS_Cost_Breakdown.png)

+_Figure A.5.1 AWS Cost Breakdown_

-This may change in the future as we discover more requirements or when we move to more advanced stages of the project.
+Accoreding to Figure A.5.1, we are currently only spending a very little amount of money for our AWS S3 buckets.
+This may change in the future as we discover more requirements or when the scale of our production increases.